rwit-io/wordpress-to-sanity/README.md

 - Ensure you have the necessary API permissions in Sanity before running the script.
 - Adjust API endpoints and schema fields as needed based on your WordPress data structure.
+- If you encounter any issues with this script, please reach out to us through our official website https://www.rwit.io/contact.

 ## License